 sudo passwd krython-user

-- Generating SSH Key Pair (On your local machine)
+Generate SSH Key Pair (on your local machine)

 ssh-keygen -t rsa -b 4096